 Allergic Reactions to Jewelry

-Nickel, a common component in many types of jewelry, is often the culprit behind most jewelry allergies.
-This metal is frequently found in less expensive jewelry, making it a common risk factor for those who go for budget-friendly piercing jewelry.
+Nickel is a common element in various types of jewelry and is often responsible for most jewelry allergies.
+This metal is typically present in more affordable jewelry, which makes it a common risk factor for individuals who choose budget-friendly options for piercing jewelry.

 However, it’s important to note that even gold or silver jewelry, which are generally considered safer options, may contain trace amounts of nickel.
 This is due to the fact that nickel is often mixed with these precious metals to enhance their strength and durability.